Need to run the same ChatGPT prompt on hundreds or thousands of rows?

 - Define structured outputs for several columns

-- Use flex mode on supported models
+- Use Flex mode on supported models

 For each row, Datablist returns the ChatGPT result and a processed status.
 If a row fails, you can filter it and retry it later.